 But the fact that the “born this way” hypothesis has resulted in greater political returns for gay and lesbian people doesn’t have anything to do with whether it is true.
 Maybe, as gay people, we want to get together and pretend it is true because it is politically strategic.
 That would be interesting.
 But still, it wouldn’t make the idea true.

 3. The science is wrong (Part II): An even greater problem with the science of sexual orientation is that it seeks to find the genetic causes of gayness, as if we all agree about what gayness is.
 To say that “being gay” is genetic is to engage in science that hinges on a very historically recent and specifically European-American understanding of what being gay means.
-In Ancient Greece, sex between men was normative and widespread; it was considered the most praise-worthy, substantive and Godly form of love (whereas sex between a man and a woman was, for all intents and purposes, sex between a man and his slave).
+In Ancient Greece, sex between elite men and adolescent boys was a common and normative cultural practice.
+According to historians Michel Foucault and Jonathan Ned Katz, these relationships were considered the most praise-worthy, substantive and Godly forms of love (whereas sex between a man and a woman was, for all intents and purposes, sex between a man and his slave).
 If men having frequent and sincere sex with one another is what we mean by “gay,” then do we really believe that something so fundamentally different was happening in the Ancient Athenian gene pool?
-Wow!
-How did Plato’s ancestors later develop all of those heterosexual genes?
+Did some evolutionary occurrence enable Plato’s ancestors to get rid of all of those heterosexual genes?
 And what about native cultures in which all boys engage in homosexual rites of passage?
 Do we imagine that we could identify some genetic evidence of propensity to ingest sperm as part of a cultural initiation into manhood?
 What about all of the cultures around the globe in which male homosexual sex does not signal gayness except for under certain specific circumstances (e.g., you are only gay if you are the receptive sexual partner, or if you are feminine)?
 And while I am on this subject, what about the fact the United States is precisely one of those cultures?
-When young college women lick each other’s boobs at frat parties, or when young college men stick their fingers in each other’s butts while being hazed by their frat brothers, we don’t call this gay—we call this “girls (and boys) gone wild.”
+When young college women lick each other’s boobs at frat parties, or when young college men stick their fingers in each other’s butts while being hazed by their frat brothers, we don’t call this gay—we call this “girls gone wild” or “hazing.”
 My point here is that a lot of people engage in homosexual behavior, but somehow we talk about the genetic origins of homosexuality as if we are clear about who is gay and who is not, and as if it’s also clear that “gay genes” are possessed only by people who are culturally and politically gay (you know, the people who are seriously gay).
 This is a bit arbitrary, don’t you think?

 Is it possible that people who identify themselves as “gay” in the United States (again, keep in mind that “gay” is a culturally and historically specific concept), share some common physiology?
 Perhaps.
 But even if this is so, do we really know why?
 Indeed, we may find (as Simon LeVay did) that men who identify as gay share a certain trait—a larger VIP SCN nucleus of the hypothalamus, for instance.
 But how do we know that this “enlargement” is a symptom or cause of their homosexuality, and not, say, a symptom or cause of their general propensity for bravery, creativity, or rebellion?
 In a homophobic culture, you need some bravery (and other awesome traits) to be queer.
 Perhaps these personality traits are what are actually being observed under the microscope.